sysfoc/FbrApiInvoice-End-Point/README.md

 - Clean FBR response — **no wrapper, no extra fields**
 - Supports both **Sandbox** and **Production** via `.env`
 - Auto-retry & timeout handling
-- Deployed in 60 seconds on Vercel (free forever)

 ---